awsdocs/iam-user-guide/doc_source/access_policies_testing-policies.md

 ## Using the IAM policy simulator \(console\)<a name="policies_policy-simulator-using"></a>

-By default, users can test policies that are not yet attached to a user, group, or role by typing or copying those policies into the policy simulator console\.
+By default, users can test policies that are not yet attached to a user, user group, or role by typing or copying those policies into the policy simulator console\.
 These policies are used only in the simulation and do not disclose sensitive information\.

-**To test a policy that is not attached to a user, group, or role \(console\)**
+**To test a policy that is not attached to a user, user group, or role \(console\)**

 1. Open the IAM policy simulator console at: [https://policysim\.aws\.amazon\.com/](https://policysim.aws.amazon.com/)\.